 [Editor’s Note: As of February, 2018, this company appears to have been out of business and the Signature Treadmill Desk has not been sold for at least the past two years.
 We have relegated it to the Office Fitness Dead Pool.
 The original 2015 review remains intact below for posterity.]

 Desks versus Treadmill Bases

 We talk a lot about the “DNA” of various companies that have entered the treadmill desk arena, most falling in either the fitness equipment manufacturer or the office furniture manufacturer category.
-Signature definitely falls into the latter category, having been making custom desks since 2009.
+The signature treadmill desk definitely falls into the latter category, having been making custom desks since 2009.
 They are one of several desk manufacturers that have decided to exploit the treadmill desk industry by bundling some of their products with a treadmill base.

 If you’re looking for something truly custom-grained they may be a very good vendor for it – that’s beyond the scope of this product review – but as for off-the-shelf product their desks are generally overpriced compared to the competition.
-All their desk products are handcrafted in a family-operated plant based in Fort Wayne, Indiana.
+All their desk products are handcrafted in a family-operated plant that is based in Fort Wayne, Indiana.